 S is the flat surface of the conductor.

-α is the angle formed by the direction of the field and the surface of the conductor.
+α is the angle formed by the field's direction and the conductor's surface.

 Lenz's Law Applications

 This law indicates that the change in flow and the induced voltage have opposite signs.
-In Faraday's law a physical interpretation of the choice of the sign can be made
+With the Faraday law, we can make a physical interpretation of the choice of the sign.

 Electric generators and motors: When a current is induced in an electric generator, the direction of this induced current is such that it opposes and causes the generator to rotate.
-This means that the generator needs more mechanical energy. in the case of engines.
+It means that the generator needs more mechanical energy in the case of engines.
 In the case of electric motors, the same thing happens but in the opposite direction.

 In induction plates and electromagnetic brakes.

-To understand the concept of magnetic energy storage in an inductor: When connecting an emf through a coil, it generates an electric current through it and a rear emf appears that opposes the cause that produces it.
-The external source has to do work to overcome the elements that oppose the flow variation.
+To understand the concept of magnetic energy storage in an inductor: When connecting an emf through a coil, it generates an electric current, and a back emf appears that opposes the cause that produces it.
+Therefore, the external source must work to overcome the elements opposing the flow variation.
 This work can be done by the emf that is stored in the inductor.